converged-computing/flux-cloud/README.md

  - should have generic template provided by library
  - cloud-select could estimate the cost?
  - command mode that only shows commands?
- - check if cluster already exists before create/delete
  - automated container build
- - linting and checks
+ - linting and checks, contributor workflow
- - pretty documentation
+ - run and add more cluster examples

 ## 😁️ Contributors 😁️